ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] 7.
 Final Conclusion: The Third Intelligence

 The "Third Intelligence" is not a mystical merger of human and machine.
 It is an emergent property of a recursive system.
-It occurs when a Human Architect uses a Dynamic Transitional Object (AI) as a catalytic linguistic reagent that supports activation of their own Alpha Function, creating insights that are immediately stabilized in a Journal (Chronotope), on Identity Stakes.
+It occurs when a Human Architect uses a Dynamic Transitional Object (AI) as a catalytic linguistic reagent that supports activation of their own Alpha Function, creating insights that are immediately stabilized in a Journal (Chronotope), **when the work carries Identity Stakes**.
 This system solves the "Category Error" of treating AI as a person (Subject) or a calculator (Object).
 It places AI in the Potential Space—the developmental zone where play, creativity, and True Self gestures can emerge without defensive collapse.

 ---